-Dr. Anderson and the Spine & Injury Clinic specialize in individualized care to help you conquer your pain for good.
-If you are faced with chronic pain, or pain associated with daily activities don’t hesitate to contact us and see what we can do for you!
+Our Providers at the Spine & Injury Clinic specialize in individualized care to help you conquer your pain for good.
+If you are faced with chronic pain, or pain associated with daily activities, don’t hesitate to contact us and see what we can do for you!

 Get the latest news and information from us when you sign up for our newsletter.

 3905 Grand Ave #200